How Effective Is The Apple Night Shift App?

 Apple Night Shift vs Blue Light

 The negative effects of blue light on sleep have been well documented.
-At night, the electronic blue light from your devices switches the brain in daytime mode, which causes the body to suppress its melatonin production, the sleep-inducing hormone that helps us sleep.
+At night, the electronic blue light from your devices switches the brain to daytime mode.
+Hence it causes the body to suppress its melatonin production - a key hormone that promotes sleep.
 As a result, our biological clocks are thrown off, which can lead to unhealthy consequences.

-When Apple released the Apple Night Shift iOs 9.3, its purpose was to neutralize the blue light from devices, so that users’ sleep patterns would not be thrown off, and their sleep would not be adversely affected.
+When Apple released the Night Shift feature with iOS 9.3, its goal was to reduce blue light from devices.
+This was intended to prevent disruptions to users' sleep patterns and protect their sleep quality.

 How does the Apple Night Shift Blue Light Filter work?